Training Program Overview

 Broad Overview

 Our post-doctoral training program is a specialist program that provides postdocs with at least 60% of their clinic time spent in one of three different areas.
 As the largest psychology practice in North Central Florida, postdocs also provide general clinic services for the remaining portion of clinical time.
-Please click on the links below to see the details for each track.
-The three specialty tracks are:
+The four specialty tracks are:

 Commonalities Across All Tracks

-Hours Expectations: The total workload is expected to be 40 hours per week.
-The total number of patient-facing hours will range from 20-24 hours per week.
+Hours Expectations: The total number of patient-facing hours will range from 20-24 hours per week.
 Scheduling assistance is provided by administrative staff and the postdoc is not expected to make up “no shows” or “late cancellations.”
 All patient facing hours are scheduled to occur between 8am and 5pm with a 1-hour break between 12pm and 1pm.
 Should administrative tasks fall outside of these hours, the postdoc is given discretion of when and where they complete this work as long as it is completed by the deadlines and within HIPPA compliance.

 Methods of Training